pankeshpatel/IoTSuite/README.md

-* A **compiler**  parses the high-level specification and supports the application development phase by producing programming framework that reduces development effort in specifying the details of components of an IoT application,
+* A **compiler**  parses the high-level specification and supports the application development phase by producing programming framework that reduces development effort in specifying the details of components of an IoT application.

 * A **deployment module**  is supported by mapper and linker modules.
-They together  support the deployment phase by producing device-specific code to result in a distributed system collaboratively hosted by individual devices, and
+They together  support the deployment phase by producing device-specific code to result in a distributed system collaboratively hosted by individual devices.

 * A **runtime system**, which leverages existing middleware platforms and responsible for a distributed execution of an IoT application.